 All complaints will be deemed as informal unless a written complaint states that it is formal.

 An informal complaint can be made by phone, email, in person, or in writing to the Clerk.
 If the complaint regards the Clerk, then it is advised to write to the Chair of the council.
-The Clerk or Chair should inform the rest of the council of an informal complaint.
+The Clerk or Chair should inform the rest of the council of an informal complaint, but will respond in the first instance to try to resolve the matter

 Formal Complaint